davan690/jomuller.github.io/_drafts/tabular data metadata.md

 4   | 2     | 2
 3   |       | 9

 It tried to find a solution with the package _vartors_.
 It works but the theorical part is weak.
 The main leak I think is the vocabulary.
-I will discuss here about the concept of __metadata__
+I will discuss here about the concept of [__metadata__](http://en.wikipedia.org/wiki/Metadata).

 ## Metadata